Getting Building Permits For Work at Your House is Vital

 The temptation to avoid getting a permit for home improvements is something every owner faces at one point or another.
 It is understandable, as the cost of home improvements and additions is already high in many cases.

-Those most tempted to avoid permits are homeowners that are interested in actually saving money by doing the work themselves, or bringing in a friend who has experience in home repair and renovation.
+Those most tempted to avoid permits are homeowners interested in saving money by doing the work themselves or bringing in a friend who has experience in home repair and renovation.

 The real reason that many homeowners don’t pull permits isn’t that of paying a few hundred bucks to the town hall or the inconvenience that comes with it.
 Nearly every city and town in America collects taxes bases upon the assessed value of a home.
-Assessed value is calculated by looking at the size and characteristics of a property.
+The assessed value is calculated by looking at the size and characteristics of a property.

-Guess what happens when the tax assessor knows about the luxurious new finished basement with home theater, wet bar, home gym and beautiful bath you just added.
+Guess what happens when the tax assessor knows about the luxurious new finished basement with home theater, wet bar, home gym, and beautiful bath you just added.
 If you guessed your taxes are going up, then you are 100 percent correct.

 Homeowners can save thousands of dollars over the course of owning a home when permits are not pulled.
 When selling a home, this becomes very problematic.
 If and when the town or city finds out about it, the new owner is the one who will bear the brunt of the increased taxes paid.

-The Problem With Not Getting Permits
+The Problem With Not Getting Building Permits

 The inspector and appraiser will likely go over your house with a fine-toothed comb, looking over every area to verify that the home is in good working order – sometimes even checking all public records on the home.

 There are no requirements for the home inspector or appraiser to check on permits for improvements to the home, but this does not mean someone will not ask about them.
-The inspector, the appraiser, the buyer and the bank that is doing the lending, all have the ability to request public records from your home, which will include the permits that have been acquired for the home.
+The inspector, the appraiser, the buyer, and the bank that is doing the lending all have the ability to request public records from your home, which will include the permits that have been acquired for the home.

 You can run into major problems when someone discovers that renovations were done to the home without permits.
 This can, in fact, stop a home sale.
-There is an especially high risk of getting found out if the improvements were made recently.
+There is an exceptionally high risk of getting found out if the improvements were made recently.

 Buyers Want Certified Work

-Unless you are in an extremely tight housing market, where buyers are desperate and will take anything, you can expect people to be concerned with any improvements that do not have the proper permits.
+Unless you are in an extremely tight housing market, where buyers are desperate and take anything, you can expect people to be concerned with any improvements that do not have the proper permits.

 Customers want to move into a safe home.
-They may be planning to start a family, or already have children.
-They may just be uneasy about any work that was not done by a certified professional.
+They may be planning to start a family or already have children.
+They may be uneasy about any work that was not done by a certified professional.

 In some cases, it is even possible that you may not have insurance coverage if there was a major catastrophe like a fire.
 The perfect example is the owner who goes out and buys a wood stove for the fireplace and doesn’t bother to pull an installation permit with the fire department.
-Good luck getting an insurance claim if the insurance company finds out there are no permits, and the stove was the cause of the fire.

-The fact that you do not have a permit makes buyers think that you were trying to cut corners.
+The fact that you do not have a permit makes buyers think you were trying to cut corners.
 You may have hired someone that was not fully qualified to do the work, or you may have done the work yourself and not known what you were doing.

 If it is bad enough, you may even need to relocate or replace the electrical wiring.
 Could a homeowner fix this themselves?
 I am sure many have.
 That doesn’t mean hiring a professional who pulls a permit for this kind of work is not the right way to go.

 What Happens When I Don’t Have Building Permits

-One of the questions I am often asked by homeowners when they are considering selling is what will happen if I don’t have a building permit for work done on my home.
-There is no clear cut and dry answer on this but in my experience, the local city or town will ask the homeowner to go through the permitting process.
-The owner will, of course, have to pay all necessary fees involved with the construction.
-Each of the applicable inspectors will also need to come through and inspect the work.
+One of the questions homeowners often ask when they are considering selling is what will happen if I don’t have a building permit for work done on my home.
+There is no clear-cut and dry answer on this, but the local city or town will ask the homeowner to go through the permitting process, in my experience.

-Many homeowners are asking this question because they want to know if the town will make them rip out everything they have built and start from scratch.
-In my twenty-nice years of selling real estate I have not experienced this.
+Many homeowners ask this question because they want to know if the town will make them rip out everything they have built and start from scratch.
+In my thirty-four years of selling real estate, I have not experienced this.

 One of the other risks of not pulling permits is getting sued later on down the road by the buyer who purchases your home.
 Unfortunately, we live in a sue-happy society where people are always looking for someone to blame.

 They are primarily a disclosure of what the seller knows and doesn’t know about the home.
-One of the first questions on this form asks “have you done any work on the home in which a permit was required.”
-You better answer this one honestly folks for the reason above I just mentioned!
+One of the first questions on this form asks, “have you done any work on the home in which a permit was required.”
+You better answer this one, honestly, folks, for a reason above I just mentioned!

 When Do I Need to Pull a Building Permit?

-Getting Permits Is Easier Than You Think
+Getting Building Permits Is Easier Than You Think

 Your city or town wants you to get permits for all the work you do in your house, just like buyers do.
-The permit process is probably not as complicated, or as costly, as you first imagine.
+The permit process is probably not as complicated or as costly as you first imagine.

 In other words, you may pay a fee for the general building inspection along with costs for a plumbing and electrical inspection if applicable.

 As long as the work is up to par, the only real inconvenience will be the fee.
 But even the costs are not terribly high in most cases.
 They may be as little as 2% of the cost of the improvements.

 Doing this will ensure that the work is up to standard – something both you and anyone thinking of buying your house will appreciate.
 When you do go to sell, you will have one less thing to worry about.

 Do yourself a favor and get building permits for any work that is legally required to do so.
 When it comes time to sell, you will be glad you did.

 Additional Important Home Selling Articles

-Thinking of selling your home?
+Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

-I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton and Uxbridge MA.
+I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Natick, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.